 Here the GR36 came down from the causse and we followed it, but we should have known better, as GRs are notorious for skirting round villages.
 Before we realised, the village was behind us and we never found out what comforts it had to offer.

 We passed under the high, half-built bridge of the new autoroute and through another patch of shoulder-high nettles, then along a river path overhung by trees, emerging at last into a clearing dotted with little wooden huts, water barrels and stooping figures.

 It was Saturday morning at the allotments and people were busily tending their crops, both vegetables and flowers.
 A few minutes further on we arrived at the camping ground, although the town of Cahors was barely in sight on the horizon.

 When I asked the woman on the desk whether this was the closest camping area to town, she tartly suggested we go and stay with the nuns if this was too far out.
-Then she asked for our créanciales so she could stamp it, and brightened visibly when I said we did not have one.
+Then she asked for our créanciales so she could stamp them, and brightened visibly when I said we did not have them.